China’s EV Industry vs. the World: What Western Tariffs Mean for the Future of Trade and Climate

 The U.S. has been in a trade war with China since the Trump administration in 2018, which will likely escalate significantly under a second Trump term, so EV tariffs are not what will shift the needle on U.S.-China trade.
 However, the tariffs are more consequential for the EU: Europe is the second largest EV market after China.
 Although European tariffs are lower, it is China’s largest EV export market with 40 percent of its total exports, and the tariffs represent a significant departure from European free trade.

 Moreover, while the stated aim of EU and Canadian tariffs is to protect domestic industry, given China’s retaliatory tariffs, it’s not clear that this will ultimately be the case.
 In response to Canadian tariffs, China shot back by announcing an anti-subsidy investigation into Canada’s canola industry, which could take a billion-dollar loss.
-In the EU, Germany voted against the tariffs after pressure from its auto manufacturer who worried that Chinese retaliation would shut them out of the world’s largest car market.
+In the EU, Germany voted against the tariffs after pressure from its auto manufacturers who worried that Chinese retaliation would shut them out of the world’s largest car market.
 China has since retaliated against Europe in a tit-for-tat response with provisional tariffs on brandy targeting France, a vocal proponent of the EV tariffs; and anti-subsidy investigations into billion-dollar pork and dairy exports.
 German economists are mixed on whether the tariffs are a net positive: retaliation may hurt European industries by making their products less competitive in one of the world’s largest consumer markets.
 While China likely wants to contain the EU conflict due to incoming U.S.-China frictions, negotiations underway have thus far seen little success with the EU rejecting a minimum price floor as an alternative to the tariffs.

 Takeaways